 Then run the app again.
 Look for the acknowledgement of success.

 Afterwards, optionally re-enable SIP.
 But you will have to disable and run the app whenever you update the system.
 I suspect that if you have got as far as Catalina 10.15.7 on a MBP Mid2010, you have upgraded as far as is practical.
 Big Sur is out there, but it is a step too far for this Mac thanks to the lack of compatible hardware acceleration.

-For this Mac, 10.13 is the most recent macOS the Mid 2010 MacBook Pro can run without patching.
-Patches for Mojave and Catalina work well if you would like to bring one more up to date.
+For my Mac, 10.13 is the most recent macOS the Mid 2010 MacBook Pro can run without patching.
+Just because Apple may have closed the door on updates for your Mac doesn’t mean you have to just comply and buy a new Mac!
+Patches for Mojave and Catalina may work well if you would like to bring one more up to date.